pratik-webkul/marketplace-documentation-for-shopify/zenith/featured-app/Connector/seller-shopify-store-connector.md

 ![Screenshot-2021-10-08T175408.237-1](https://cdnblog.webkul.com/blog/wp-content/uploads/2021/10/Screenshot-2021-10-08T175408.237-1-1200x532.png)

-That's all about the this feature app.
+That's all about this feature app.

+Furthermore, if you need any kind of support/Consultancy, then please raise a ticket at [http://webkul.uvdesk.com/](http://webkul.uvdesk.com/) or drop an email at **support@webkul.com**.

+Thanks for reading this blog!!!